Lashual/React-Meals/README.md

 # React-Meals
-choose your lunch from a resturant's mune
+Choose your lunch from a resturant mune

+OVERALL:
+This project is about fetching data from a DB (Firebase) and update the DB with a chosen data ( in form of restaurant orders).

+TEQNIQUE USED:
+HTTP Requests,
+multiple state management using useContext, useState, useReducer